ipasimulator/ipasim/docs/tapi.md

 - `[no-dynamic]`: `ObjCProperty` does not contain method `isDynamic` and it seems it never did.
   **TODO: How could it work in the original code, then?**
 - `[sort]`: Inspired by [Swift's `TBDGen`](https://github.com/apple/swift/blob/2f4e70bf7f4eee43bfb2f24d6215eb1f63c05d01/lib/TBDGen/tapi/TextStub_v3.cpp#L189).
+- `[no-cmake]`: In the original code, this was built with CMake.
+  But we don't use CMake, so we crafted it manually.